teemtee/tmt/docs/overview.rst

     fails.
 By default, 3 attempts are done.

 TMT_GIT_CLONE_INTERVAL
-    The interval (in seconds) to retry clonning a git repository again, 10 seconds by default.
+    The interval (in seconds) to retry cloning a git repository again, 10 seconds by default.

 TMT_GIT_CLONE_TIMEOUT